 How to use app passwords with CodeTwo software

-You have an Office 365 account with multi-factor authentication (MFA) enabled that you want to use with CodeTwo products (listed in the Applies to section).
-When configuring a connection to Office 365, you receive the following error:
+You have a Microsoft 365 (Office 365) account with multi-factor authentication (MFA) enabled.
+When configuring a connection to Microsoft 365 in CodeTwo software, you receive the following error:

 The request failed.
 The remote server returned an error (401) Unauthorized.

 Most CodeTwo products support MFA-enabled accounts.
 When configuring a connection to Microsoft 365, you are asked to sign in to your tenant via Microsoft's sign-in page.